 The applicant shall screen the presence of substances and mixtures that may be classified with the hazard statements or risk phrases reported in this criterion.
-The applicant shall provide a declaration of compliance with this criterion for the product, any article of it or any homogenous part of it.
+The applicant shall provide the Competent Body with a declaration of compliance with this criterion for the product.